 - After birth, baby white sharks immediately leave their mother and survive on their own.

-- Male great white sharks sexually mature at the age 26 years while females at the age of up to 33 years.
+- Male great white sharks sexually mature at the age of 26 years while females at the age of up to 33 years.

 - The adults then mate and produce offspring.